Skip to main content

 To qualify for a reimbursement grant, you must meet all of the following conditions:

-Note: Businesses that previously received other COVID-19 relief and were ineligible for a Reimbursement Grant in Phase 1 may now be eligible for a grant in Phase 2.
+Note: Businesses that previously received other COVID-19 relief and were ineligible for a Reimbursement Grant in Phase 1 may have been eligible for a grant in Phase 2.
 For more information on what is considered other COVID-19 relief, go to Section III, Question 2 of this webpage.

 5. Is there somewhere where I can see the differences between Phase 1 and Phase 2?